dima-iholkin/RespectMyEyes-VSCode/README.md

 * JSON
 * YAML
 * Dockerfile

+The focus of this theme is to support developers in these languages:
+* Svelte
+* C# / .NET / ASP.NET Core
+* TypeScript / JavaScript
+* React / JSX / TSX
+* CSS
+* HTML / XML

 Please raise an issue if you have found a bug, want a better language support or more languages supported.